Adolescents Living with HIV: Lessons from MSF Programmes in Malawi and Uganda

 Corps éditorial

 Around 1.8 million adolescents aged between 10 and 19 are living with HIV worldwide, mainly in sub-Saharan Africa.
 They face specific challenges.
-Stigma, loss of parents, educational difficulties and and health concerns affecting treatment adherence and outcomes.
+Stigma, loss of parents, educational difficulties and health concerns affect treatment adherence and outcomes.
 Appropriate services are essential, but often lacking, causing difficult transitions between paediatric and adult care.
-Chilungno, who benefited from MSF's teens clubs in Chiradzulu, Malawi, shares his experience:
+Chilungno, who benefited from MSF's "Teens clubs" in Chiradzulu, Malawi, shares his experience:

-"In the company of older patients, I felt uncomfortable, throught I was alone.
-When I joined the teens' club, I saw that there were a lot of young people in my situation.
+"In the company of older patients, I felt uncomfortable, thought I was alone.
+When I joined the "Teens' club", I saw that there were a lot of young people in my situation.
 And I thought I could achieve something".

 A specific approach for adolescents living with HIV